 Barber Road Rake uses brushes to capture roadside litter and sweep it onto a conveyor belt, which uses hundreds of tines to carry the debris into a bucket.
 The Road Rake connects to a truck and makes cleaning the sides of highways safe and quick.

 Two Barber Surf Rake beach cleaners run into each other while cleaning a beach on the Gulf of Mexico.
-The large 600HD and medium-sized 400HD leave the white sand groomed beautiful as the day starts.
+The large 600HD and mid-sized 400HD leave the white sand groomed beautiful as the day starts.

 "Just wanted to take a moment to thank you guys for making such a great product!
 I have been a Barber Surf Rake Pilot (self proclaimed title..lol) for the last eight years.
 My 600HD has always provided amazing and reliable results on my beach!
 Daily cleaning and maintenance is a breeze thanks to the smart design...especially the flexible tines that allow fishing line to come right out.
 This makes my job so much easier!
 I wouldn't think of using another beach rake product!"